-What is meditation and how do you do it?
+How to meditate – What is meditation and how do you do it?

 Meditation is a human behavior that has thousands of years of knowledge and tradition behind it, today it is practiced in many different cultural and spiritual contexts.
-As such it has developed in different forms and is used for many reasons.
-By comparison, modern meditation methods like Mindfulness Based Stress Reduction (MBSR), secular Loving Kindness Meditation (LKM) or Compassionate Meditation (CM) are in their infancy.
+As such it has developed into different forms and is used for many reasons.
+By comparison, modern ideas about how to meditate using methods like Mindfulness Based Stress Reduction (MBSR), secular Loving Kindness Meditation (LKM) or Compassionate Meditation (CM) are in their infancy.
 What reliable traditional and modern methods have in common is their ability to bring benefit to the people that practice them.
 It is generally accepted that meditation can support subtle changes in the way we engage with our own thought processes, this alone can help to reduce stress and levels of anxiety and depression.
 There is evidence to suggest that meditation carried out regularly over time can have a relationship to neurological changes leading to more permanent and sustainable increases in happiness and well being.

 The current Oxford English Dictionary described (at the time of writing) the verb to meditate as: